honeycombio/loadgen/README.md

 ## Key adjustable values:

-- `Duration` is the average duration of a trace's root span; individual spans will be randomly assigned durations that will fit within the root span's duration.
+- `tracetime` is the average duration of a trace's root span; individual spans will be randomly assigned durations that will fit within the root span's duration.
-- `MaxTime` is the total amount of time to spend generating traces (0 means no limit).
+- `runtime` is the total amount of time to spend generating traces (0 means no limit).
-- `TracesPerSecond` is the number of root spans to generate per second.
+- `tps` (traces per second) is the number of root spans to generate per second.
-- `TraceCount` is the maximum number of traces to generate; as soon as TraceCount is reached, the process stops (0 means no limit).
+- `tracecount` is the maximum number of traces to generate; as soon as TraceCount is reached, the process stops (0 means no limit).
-- `Ramp` is the number of seconds to spend ramping up and down to the desired TPS.
+- `ramptime` is the duration to spend ramping up and down to the desired TPS.

 All durations are expressed as sequence of decimal numbers, each with optional fraction and a required unit suffix, such as "300ms", "1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".